Azure/onboarding-guidance/SQLDB/create-sample-azure-sqldb.md

 # Abstract

-During this module you will learn how to create a logical server and blank Azure SQL Database
+During this module you will learn how to create a logical server and an Azure SQL Database using the AdventureWorksLT sample

 # Learning Objectves